 Ninety per cent of parents spend $40 or less on disposable nappies per week.
-The amount spent per week on nappies varies due to the brand of nappy purchased, and how many the baby goes through.
+The amount spent varies depending on the brand of nappy purchased, and how many the baby goes through.

 9. Best cloth nappies for newborns?

-The most common brands of cloth nappies that mums from our survey use on their newborns are:
+The most popular brands of cloth nappies our mums use are:

 - Alva Baby.